Rubinstein–Taybi syndrome

 Rubinstein–Taybi syndrome (RTS) is a rare genetic condition characterized by short stature, moderate to severe learning difficulties, distinctive facial features, and broad thumbs and first toes.
 Other features of the disorder vary among affected individuals.
-These characteristics are caused by a mutation or deletion in the CREBBP and/or EP300 gene located on chromosome 16.
+These characteristics are caused by a mutation or deletion in the CREBBP gene, located on chromosome 16, and/or the EP300 gene, located on chromosome 22.

-People with this condition have an increased risk of developing noncancerous and cancerous tumors, leukemia, and lymphoma.
-This condition is sometimes inherited as an autosomal dominant pattern and is uncommon.
-Many times it occurs as a de novo (not inherited) occurrence.
-It occurs in an estimated 1 in 125,000-300,000 births.
+This condition is sometimes inherited as an autosomal dominant pattern, but often as a de novo.
+It affects an estimated 1 in 125,000-300,000 births.

 Presentation

 Rubinstein–Taybi syndrome presents itself from birth, and is usually hallmarked by delayed physical and cognitive growth.

 Typical features of the disorder include: